 Contact Paul Davis for all your property damage needs.
 (951) 444-8794

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpeting with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips